Climate change in India: Temperature and weather changes

 Temperatures in India have risen by 0.7 C-change between 1901 and 2018, thereby changing the climate in India.

-In May 2022 severe heatwave was recorded in Pakistan and India.
+In May 2022 a severe heatwave was recorded in Pakistan and India.
 The temperature reached 51 °C. Climate change makes such heatwaves 100 times more likely.
-Without climate change heatwaves, more severe that those who occurred in 2010 are expected to arrive 1 time in 312 years.
+Without climate change, heatwaves more severe than those which occurred in 2010 are expected to arrive 1 time in 312 years.
 Now they are expected to occur every 3 years.

 A 2018 study projects droughts to increase in Northern and North-western India in the near future.
 Around the end of the century, most parts of India will likely face more and more severe droughts.

 Severe landslides and floods are projected to become increasingly common in such states as Assam.

 Sea level rise

 The tiny low-lying islands of Lakshadweep may be inundated by sea level rises associated with climate change.

 Meghalaya and other northeastern states are concerned that rising sea levels will submerge much of Bangladesh and spawn a refugee crisis.

-If severe climate changes occurs, Bangladesh and parts of India that border it may lose vast tracts of coastal land.
+Between 1990 and 2016, India lost 235 km2 of land to coastal erosion.
+As a result of flooding, 3.6 million Indians were displaced between 2008 and 2018, according to the Internal Displacement Monitoring Centre.

 Thousands of people have been displaced by ongoing sea level rises that have submerged low-lying islands in the Sundarbans.

+Civil engineer Rabin Chakrabortty and their peers conducted a 2025 study that found that the cities of Mumbai and Kolkata face the highest flood risks, and a 2023 study suggested that several million Indians will face threats from flooded waters due to rising sea levels by 2050.